usarscotus/legal-directory/_frcp/rule_48.md

 ---
 layout: rule
-title: "Rule 48.
-Number of Jurors; Verdict; Polling"
+title: Rule 48.
+Number of Jurors; Verdict; Polling
 permalink: /frcp/rule_48/
 order: 48
+chapter: Title VI.
+Trials
 ---

 (a) Number of Jurors.
 A jury must begin with at least 6 and no more than 12 members, and each juror must participate in the verdict unless excused under Rule 47(c) .